-Code 3 Associates, Inc. was started in 1985 by Nan Stuart and Eric Bagdikian to provide much needed training for animal welfare and law enforcement officers involved in animal issues in the South Lake Tahoe, CA area where they both worked; he as a police officer and she as a California State Humane Officer.
-After more than ten years, training expanded to include a more national approach.
-Nan started teaching for the National Horse Abuse Investigators School in 1986 and for the National Cruelty Investigations School in 1990.
+Code 3 Associates, Inc. was started in 1985 to provide much needed training for animal welfare and law enforcement officers involved in animal issues in South Lake Tahoe, CA. Over the next ten years, our training expanded to include a more national approach.

 Code 3 Associates was incorporated and received its non-profit status in 1998.
-We have evolved from one unpaid volunteer to five full time employees, 16 instructors and that same unpaid volunteer.
+We have evolved from one visionary volunteer to full time employees, adjunct instructors, professional responders and that same visionary volunteer.
 In addition to our full time team members, our team has at least 75 professional responders around the country with highly trained response team leaders and dedicated volunteers working to further Code 3’s mission.

-We have not only expanded our disaster response efforts and the size of our team, but also our humane education class topics and reach.
-Working in partnership with Colorado State University and with more than fifteen trainings and academies taught all over the United States, more than 300 students a year have gone through training classes put on by Code 3 Associates.
+We have not only expanded our disaster response efforts and the size of our team, but also our animal related training topics and scope.
+Working in partnership with Colorado State University and with trainings and academies taught all over the United States, more than 800 students a year attend training classes put on by Code 3 Associates.